Data Privacy Notice

 Health care professionals who provide you with care are required by law to maintain records about your health and any treatment or care you have received within any NHS organisation.
 These records help to provide you with the best possible healthcare and help us to protect your safety.

-- Gender, NHS number, date of birth and sexual orientation
+- Gender, NHS Number and date of birth and sexual orientation

 - Biometric data